vasily-kartashov/amazon-alexa-php/README.md

 # Amazon Alexa PHP Library

-This library provides provides a convient interface for developing Amazon Alexa Skills for your PHP app.
+This library provides provides some interface for developing Amazon Alexa Skills for your PHP app.

+Consider this library work in progress and subject to rather significant API changes in the nearest future.

+## Testing

+- `./vendor/bin/phpunit`
+- `./vendor/bin/phpstan analyse --level 5 src`

 ## Usage